Breastfeeding works on a simple supply and demand principle.

 10. Barley

 Barley is not only a great galactagogue but keeps you well hydrated.
-Barley is a base normally used in lactation teas however it can be made into a comforting porridge or a delicious soup.
+Barley is a base commonly used in lactation teas; however, it can be made into a comforting porridge or a delicious soup.

-Barley water is another great way of keeping hydrated and drinking it throughout the day could encourage breast milk production.
+Barley water is another excellent way of keeping hydrated, and drinking it throughout the day could encourage breast milk production.

 11. Asparagus